 The Prosthetic and Orthotics service provides the following:

-- Amputee clinic – our amputee clinic is held on Monday mornings and Thursday afternoons at the Queen Elizabeth Hospital site.
+Amputee clinic – our amputee clinic is held on Monday morning and Thursday morning at the Queen Elizabeth Hospital site.
 This clinic provides prosthetic and medical review for amputees to ensure their prosthesis is working well and enabling early identification of any adjustments/maintenance that may be required.

-Referrals are accepted from all inpatient specialties across CALHN as well as specialist outpatient clinics, general practitioners (GP’s), allied health clinicians and other health care providers.
+Referrals are accepted from all inpatient specialities across CALHN as well as specialist outpatient clinics, general practitioners (GP’s), allied health clinicians and other health care providers.
 Some outpatient services are provided on a fee for service basis for the provision of equipment.
-The orthotic and prosthetic service within CALHN is a registered provider of services through the South Australian Artificial Limb Scheme (SA-ALS), National Disability Insurance Service (NDIS), Lifetime Support Agency (LSA), Department of Veterans Affairs (DVA) and Work cover.
-We also partner with a number of NGO’s to deliver community based services.
+The orthotic and prosthetic service within CALHN is a registered provider of services through the South Australian Artificial Limb Scheme (SA-ALS), National Disability Insurance Service (NDIS), Lifetime Support Agency (LSA), Department of Veteran Affairs (DVA) and Work cover.
+We also partner with a number of Non-Government Organisation (NGO) to deliver community based services

 Outpatient clinics operate by appointment.
 All referrals are triaged and seen in order of priority or redirected to an alternate provider.